purecloudlabs/iframe-coordinator/README.md

   will be evaluated directly inside the browser in an immediately invoked function expression.

+  The CLI host app also provides a proxy route under `/proxy/` that can be used if you need the client and host applicaitons on the same domain.
+To use the proxy, simply make the url registered for the client that of the host app, followed by `/proxy/` and then the url of the client app.
+(See `app2` in the config below for an example)

   Here is an example config file:

 module.exports = function(frameRouter) {